 2. Create rectangles in both red and white felt that are 3 -4″ wide.
 These will be sewn together to create the waistband.
 After sewing together, the striped felt strip should be double the width of the sweatshirt when it’s laid flat.
 Thus, create enough strips to cover double the width of the sweatshirt, including about 1/2″ seam allowance on each rectangle.

 I ended up needing to add two extra strips in the back, so you can add width if needed, as you sew the rectangles together.

 Note: It’s important to perform measurements for these pieces based on the sweatshirt and not the person wearing the clothes.
 You’ll want to be sure felt pieces aren’t too tight and don’t scrunch the fabric too much when worn.

 3. You can sew together the felt rectangles with a sewing machine if you have one.
-To keep it simple (and because my machine was in storage when I made these), I used embroidery thread and hand stitched the edges of each rectangle together to create a strip.
-There were some uneven edges which I trimmed up once they were together.
+To keep it simple (and because my machine was in storage when I made these), I used embroidery thread and hand-stitched the edges of each rectangle together to create a strip.
+There were some uneven edges that I trimmed up once they were together.

 Here’s a closer view of the stitches.
 I included a bit more about the stitches down below.

 4. To create the sleeve covers, cut a white layer the length from the wrist hem up to about 1″ under the armpit.
 You can create these layers to your desired length, however, depending on the size of the clothes and the child.
 To ensure proper width, fold the white felt in half and measure it wide enough to cover the sleeve as it lays flat.

 5. Cut a red rectangle, folded in half, to cover about 1/2 of the white sleeve cover, as shown below.

 6. Use the permanent fabric tape to attach the red rectangles to the white rectangles